muhammad3ilal/routemeet/README.md

 ## License

-MIT — this is a portfolio project, use it however's useful to you.
+this is a portfolio project